howerj/cdb/readme.md

 * open

-This callback should open the resource specified by the "name" string (which will usually be a file name).
+This callback should open the resource specified by the `name` string (which will usually be a file name).
 There are two modes a read/write mode (used to create the database) and a read-only mode.
-This callback much like the "close" callback will only be called once internally by the CDB library.
+This callback much like the `close` callback will only be called once internally by the CDB library.

 * close

-This callback should close the file handle returned by "open", freeing any resources associated with that handle.
+This callback should close the file handle returned by `open`, freeing any resources associated with that handle.

 * flush (optional)